Haivision/srt/docs/API-functions.md

 int srt_setsockflag(SRTSOCKET u, SRT_SOCKOPT opt, const void* optval, int optlen);
 ```

-Sets a value for a socket option.
-The first version (`srt_setsockopt`) respects
+Sets a value for a socket option in the socket or group.
+The first version
-the BSD socket API convention, although the "level" parameter is ignored.
+(`srt_setsockopt`) respects the BSD socket API convention, although the "level"
-The second version (`srt_setsockflag`) omits the "level" parameter completely.
+parameter is ignored.
+The second version (`srt_setsockflag`) omits the "level"
+parameter completely.

 Options correspond to various data types, so you need to know what data type is
 assigned to a particular option, and to pass a variable of the appropriate data
 type with the option value to be set.

+Please note that some of the options can only be set on sockets or only on
+groups, although most of the options can be set on the groups so that they
+are then derived by the member sockets.

 - Returns: